 LIS9202 THESAURUS CONSTRUCTION AND METADATA

-Western University OWL Course Website is now active and accessible to enrolled students.
+Western University OWL Course Website is accessible to enrolled students (during the course).

 Location: FIMS & Nursing Building at the University of Western Ontario, London, CANADA

 Dr. Rubin doesn't offer this course in 2020/21 Academic Year.